 If you cannot locate and correct the cause of the overheating, consult a Yamaha dealer.
 Continuing to operate at higher speeds could result in severe engine damage.

-Press any button on the multifunction meter to stop the buzzer.
+Press the reset button on the multifunction information center to stop the buzzer.

 Handgrip